Nytrith/Skip-List-in-C-/README.md

+# Data Structures

-# Here I store all the data structures that I tried to code
+Here I store all the data structures that I tried to code